you for choosing the K&B .18 size marine engine.

 the water.
 DO NOT TUNE YOUR ENGINE OUT OF THE WATER.

 up to 30% nitromethane.
-However, if you use fuels containing
+However, we suggest adding and additional

-with the thicker .02mm head gasket to lower the compression
+.005" head gasket to lower the compression ratio if overheating

 Setting the Low Speed Needle Valve: Adjust the idle